-

 The War On Journalism: The Case Of Julian Assange

-Read more: The War On Journalism: The Case Of Julian AssangeEven if the worst about Julian Assange is true, the question remains, what does this have to do with indicting journalists for receiving classified materials in which nefarious deeds of powerful governments are exposed?
-Solid campaign doc, reminding us that justice is not a congeniality contest. ★★★✩✩
+Read more: The War On Journalism: The Case Of Julian AssangeEven if the worst of Assange is true, the question remains, how does this connect with indicting journalists for receiving classified materials in which nefarious deeds of the powerful are exposed?
+Solid campaign doc, reminding us that justice is not a congeniality contest. ★★★☆☆

 -